 Teachers place great emphasis on mathematical language and questioning so pupils can discuss the mathematics they are doing within lessons and support them to take ideas further.
-In addition to daily lessons, pupils have a daily 'Basic Maths' session, in which they revise basic number facts and strategies for solving calculations involving the four rules of number.
+In addition to daily lessons, pupils in Key Stage 2 have a daily 'Basic Maths' session, in which they revise basic number facts and strategies for solving calculations involving the four rules of number.